AI-evolved adaptable robot is almost impossible to destroy

 According to the research described in Northwestern's press release, the team ran an evolutionary algorithm inside a computer simulation.
 The algorithm generated thousands of possible configurations, tested each against virtual obstacles and extreme terrain, kept the best performers, and iteratively bred new designs by combining or mutating them.
 What emerged were body plans no human engineer would have chosen — gaits and structures optimized for survival in conditions the researchers themselves hadn't predicted.

+The team then physically assembled the best designs and took them outside.
 According to Northwestern, the metamachines — three-, four-, and five-legged configurations — traversed gravel, grass, tree roots, leaves, sand, mud, and uneven bricks.
 They jumped, spun, and righted themselves when flipped.
 When a leg broke off, the remaining modules adapted and kept going.
 The severed leg could roll independently and rejoin the assembly.

 The "indestructible" framing is vivid shorthand, but it's slightly overcooked.
 The robot cannot see.
 It has no outward-facing sensors, cannot map its surroundings, and does not know where it is going.
 Its intelligence is largely internal — detecting orientation and the positions of other modules.
 It is slow and moves awkwardly.
 Even Kriegman describes the current version as not yet particularly useful for real-world tasks.
 The research goal is proving the concept: that AI-evolved, physically modular machines can survive and adapt outside a lab.
 That's genuinely novel.